According to research, the field services industry is expected to grow from $2.8 billion in 2019 to $5.9 billion by 2024.

 Simply put, geofencing is the use of technology to set up a virtual boundary.

-Similarly, geofencing lets you know if or when an employee leaves a designated area (minus the shock collar) but with technology, rather than a physical wire.
+Geofencing lets you know if or when an employee leaves a designated area but with technology, rather than a physical wire.

 Using a mapping program such as Google maps, administrators can select a targeted area - such as a work site - that creates an invisible “fence” for their workers.